Gatlinburg & the Great Smoky Mountains National Park

 Foothills Parkway Sign

-The journey started in Nashville and headed east on I-40 towards Knoxville.
-Along the way, a stop at the Caney Fork rest stop allowed for appreciating the Marking Time art sculpture.
-After a quick break, the drive continued with a stop in Cookeville for lunch at Chick-fil-A.
+We started in Nashville and headed east on I-40 toward Knoxville.
+Along the way, we stopped at the Caney Fork rest area, where we took a moment to appreciate the Marking Time art sculpture.
+After a quick break, we continued on and stopped in Cookeville for lunch at Chick-fil-A.

-From there, the route switched gears to Walland, TN, traveling along the Foothills Parkway to the Wears Valley Road Terminus.
-Continuing on Wears Valley Road, a stop at Publix in Pigeon Forge provided food for that evening.
-Finally, Gatlinburg came into view and the hotel check-in followed.
+From Maryville, we headed to Walland and picked up the Foothills Parkway to the Wears Valley Road Terminus.
+Continuing on Wears Valley Road, we stopped at Publix in Pigeon Forge to pick up food for the evening, then made our way into Gatlinburg and checked into the hotel.

 Sunrise in the Smokies

-Day Two - 2 May - Little River Trail, Husky branch falls, Newfound Gap, and Clingman’s dome
+Day Two - 2 May - Little River Trail, Huskey Branch Falls, Newfound Gap, and Clingman’s Dome

-After the hike, exhaustion set in.
-So, a drive back to the Sugarlands Visitor Center and Gift Shop followed.
-A small black bear plush toy, a T-Shirt, and a Hat made it into my bag at the gift shop.
-Then the drive up Newfound Gap Road (Highway 441) to Newfound Gap began.
+After the hike, we were a bit worn out, so we stopped by the Sugarlands Visitor Center and Gift Shop.
+I picked up a small black bear plush toy, a t-shirt, and a hat.
+Then we drove up Newfound Gap Road to Newfound Gap.

 View from Newfound Gap

-At Newfound Gap, many pictures of the vistas were taken.
-From there the drive up to Clingmans Dome brought even more photo opportunities of the vistas there.
-Then the drive back down Newfound Gap Road led to Gatlinburg and back to our hotel.
-After getting back, dinner at No Way Jose’s Cantina off the Gatlinburg Parkway was the plan.
-Driving around Gatlinburg is such a pain, as a reminder quickly came.
+The vistas at Newfound Gap were worth all the photos we took.
+From there we drove up to Clingmans Dome for more.
+Then back down Newfound Gap Road to Gatlinburg and to the hotel.
+For dinner, No Way Jose’s Cantina off the Gatlinburg Parkway.
+A reminder came quickly that driving around Gatlinburg is a pain.
 The food at the restaurant was excellent.

 Andrews Bald in the Fog